 The

 Authorization token for settlement webhooks is a randomly generated string — not a user access token.
 Settlement events are triggered by an admin approval, a scheduler, or a refund action (system events), not a user request.
 Extract the token as-is and use it in the string to sign.
-See How to Validate Signature below.Body Parameters — common envelope
+See Security and signature validation.Body Parameters — common envelope

-Every settlement webhook shares the same top-level envelope:HTTP Status Code.
-Always
+Every settlement webhook shares the same top-level envelope:number

 data.settlement (present on all events)